Tolworth: Commerce

 The Co-op (RACS), Woolworths, Victor Towler had 8 shops in the Broadway at their peak and Bryants along with others, including Beswicks, Bata, Edmund Goodrich, Hallewells, Beths and Veritys, had shops.
 There was a Blue Star garage and milk was delivered by Jobs Dairy from 432 Ewell Road – (the company was sold to Unigate in 1987).
 In Lenelby Road was the Royal Windsor Laundry employing 100 girls by 1920.

+The headquarters of Lidl GB is located on Kingston Road near to Tolworth railway station.
+The five-storey, 250000 sqfoot building replaced the previous headquarters in Wimbledon.